skycoin/skywire-testnet/docs/api/ManagerAPI.md

 ### Manager Node Request
 Asks the Manager to perform an API request for one of its connected Nodes.
 Use the `/conn/getNode` API to obtain the `IP` and `Port` for the Node you wish to call an API for.

-You must have logged in to the Manager using `/login` and obtained a valid Token from `/token` before calling this API.
+Note: You must have logged in to the Manager using `/login` before calling this API.

 Set the following parameters on the request:
 - `addr` = URI of the Node API to be called
-- `method` = The HTTP method to be used (GET, POST, etc)
+- `method` = The HTTP method to be used.
+This must be either GET or POST (default if not provided)

 #### Usage